The Iranian regime forces opened fire on a group of protesters in the marshlands of Mahshahr in the southwest Khuzestan Province.

 Both officials stopped short of divulging the number of people shot to death.

-At least 1,000 people, and possibly more, were killed during intense violence across Iran after the gasoline price increase was announced on Nov.
+At least 1,500 people, including women and children, were killed during intense violence across Iran after the gasoline price increase was announced on Nov.
 15, with at least 4,000 wounded and 12,000 detained, according to credible reports.